RejsRejsRejs » Destinations » Europe » Czech Republic » Prague in the Czech Republic: An Insider's Guide to the City of 100 Towers

 You can enter the castle for free, but if you really want to explore it all, I advise you to buy a ticket, which also allows you to enter St. Vitus Cathedral, Guldstræde, St. George's Basilica and the gardens that belong the castle.

-The St. Vitus Cathedral in particular is one must see attraction in Prague, and many important personalities from the Czech Republic are buried there; including the most famous: Emperor Charles IV, after whom the Charles Bridge is named.
+Saint Vitus Cathedral in particular is one must see attraction in Prague, and many important personalities from the Czech Republic are buried there.
+The most famous is Emperor Charles IV, after whom the Charles Bridge is named.

 If you have more time, I would recommend visiting the Prague Zoo, which is one of the best zoos in the world.